Guicanton/easydex/README.md

 # EasyDex: An Interactive Pokedex

-**EasyDex** is an interactive Pokedex built by IA bolt.new using the PokeAPI and created with React and JavaScript.
+**EasyDex** is an interactive Pokedex built by IA bolt.new using the PokeAPI and created with Typescript and React.
 This project allows users to explore all available Pokémon in detail, including their characteristics, abilities, types, and much more.
 Additionally, the app is a Progressive Web App (PWA), providing a seamless user experience on both mobile and desktop devices.

 <img width="527" alt="image" src="https://github.com/user-attachments/assets/506ed23d-c201-42c4-bac0-41a9a0112c39">

 ## Features

-- **Detailed Pokémon View**: View complete information about each Pokémon, including stats, types, abilities, shiny version and more.
+- **Detailed Pokémon View**: View complete information about each Pokémon, including stats, types, weakness, shiny version and more.
+- **Swap from all Pokémons**: Go through all pokemons in a card interface.
 - **Pokémon Search**: Search for Pokémon by name or number.
 - **Pokémon Ranzomize**: Search random Pokémon.
 - **PWA Mode**: Install the app as a PWA on mobile or desktop devices for offline access and a faster browsing experience.